-When in school, students must follow all procedures related to the control of risks related to Covid-19, including social distancing.
+When in school, students must follow all procedures related to the control of risks related to COVID-19, including social distancing, use of the College's one way system, year group 'bubbles' and the compulsory wearing of face masks in classrooms, corridors and communal areas (including toilets).

 Failure to follow these procedures endangers the health of the school community and wider communities.
-Therefore, such incidents could result in an internal, fixed-term or permanent exclusions.
+Therefore, persistent non-compliance to school policies relating to COVID-19 guidelines or persistent uncooperative behaviour relating COVID-19 guidelines could result in a fixed-term (suspension) or permanent exclusion.

 Intentional acts of defiance in relation to the following will result in sanctions:

-- Following altered routines for arrival or departure - Following school instructions on hygiene, such as handwashing and sanitising - Following instructions on who pupils can socialise with at school - Moving around the school, as per specific instructions, including social distancing (for example, one-way systems, out-of-bounds areas, queuing) - Expectations about sneezing, coughing, tissues and disposal (in line with the "catch it, bin it, kill it" message) and avoiding touching your mouth, nose and eyes - Deliberate coughing or spitting at pupils/staff - Pupils telling an adult if they are experiencing symptoms of coronavirus - Not sharing any equipment, where it can be avoided, or other items such as drinking bottles - Following the expectations about amended break and lunch periods, including where students are directed to be - Correct use of toilets - Any other activity that goes against government guidance, or good hygiene practice, and places other people at risk
+- Following altered routines for arrival or departure. - Following school instructions on hygiene, such as handwashing and sanitising. - Following instructions on who pupils can socialise with at school. - Moving around the school, as per specific instructions, including social distancing (for example, one-way systems, out-of-bounds areas, queuing). - Expectations about sneezing, coughing, tissues and disposal (in line with the "catch it, bin it, kill it" message) and avoiding touching your mouth, nose, and eyes. - Deliberate coughing or spitting at pupils/staff. - Pupils telling an adult if they are experiencing symptoms of coronavirus.

+- Not sharing any equipment, where it can be avoided, or other items such as drinking bottles. - Following the expectations about amended break and lunch periods, including where students are directed to be. - Correct use of toilets. - Any other activity that goes against government guidance, or good hygiene practice, and places other people at risk. - Following updated guidance from DENI on the compulsory wearing of face masks in all classrooms, communal areas and toilets. - Continual uncooperative behaviour to any of the above. - Persistent non-adherence to the College's policies, e.g. Uniform/Behaviour Policy.